gro-ove/actools-uijson/README.md

 * Select found text in built-in browser and press “OK”
 * Don't forget to save changes (Ctrl+S)

+#### Data Collection
+This feature allows to collect huge database with correct information (description, tags and etc.) about every car!
+All you have to do is open Settings, enable option “Upload some changes” and then some of your fixes will be uploaded on server!
+After that everybody will have access to clean, right and actual information!

+###### Notes
+* Option disabled by default because of privacy and stuff
+* Data Application part still in development

 #### How to update previews
 * Install [Black Showroom](http://www.racedepartment.com/downloads/studio-black-showroom.4353/)
 * Press RMB and click “Update Previews”